blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 		- 5:51 (Do not take Jews or Christians as allies)
 	- Against Polytheists
 		- 6:23 (Saying that they lie about their beliefs on Judgement Day)
+		- 9:5 (Kill all the polytheists)
 		- 9:6 (Protect Polytheists who ask for your protection, they are dumb)
+		- 9:23 (Do not take parents and siblings as allies if they disbelieve)
+		- 9:28 (Polytheists are spiritually impure)
 	- Against Atheists and Polytheists
 		- 98:6 (They're the worst of all beings and will be in hell)
 		- 8:55 (The worst of all beings are those who have no faith)